ABOUT THE OB-GYN CLINIC

 ADDRESS AND CONTACT INFORMATION

-The Barnes-Jewish Hospital OB/GYN Clinic has moved to the 3rd floor of the Center for Outpatient Health, on the corner of Forest Park Avenue and Euclid Avenue, across from the Center for Advanced Medicine.
+The Barnes-Jewish Hospital OB/GYN Clinic is located on the 3rd floor of the Center for Outpatient Health, on the corner of Forest Park Avenue and Euclid Avenue, across from the Center for Advanced Medicine.

 HOURS OF OPERATION